Business Energy Comparison

 Variable Tariff

-Variable tariffs can offer cheaper energy rates at the time of agreement.
+Variable tariffs for business energy can offer cheaper energy rates at the time of agreement.
 However, don't offer the same level of protection against energy price rises as the amount you pay for your business gas and electricity will fluctuate depending on the energy market.

 A variable tariff represents the balance between paying lower energy costs in the short term and the risk of these rising in the long term.
 This may be a risk that small or start-up companies are willing to take to keep immediate overheads down.
 Within a variable tariff, there are two main types of agreement.